anthonywu/celery-relic/README.md

 ALPHA.
 Not guaranteed to work in your environment.
 YMMV.

+#### disclaimer ####
+- developed and tested only on OS X / VirtualBox hosted Vagrant machine (precise64 box)
+- stats actually showing up on NewRelic APM has yet to be verified

 ## Audience ##

 Python Celery users who would like to see their performance stats in NewRelic dashboard.